bookofproofs/bookofproofs.github.io/_sources/history/20th-century/knapowski.md

 9. Worked on the theory of complex surfaces, a framework for making conjectures in algebraic geometry.
 10. Coined the term 'knottedness' to represent the number of knots in a given configuration of curves.

-Born 19 May1931, Poznań, Poland.
+Born 19 May 1931, Poznań, Poland.
 Died 28 September 1967, Florida, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Knapowski/)